 Series of unforeseen experiences within a long weekend filled with great people and locations.

-About five weeks ago, a friend told me that there's a slackline meeting in Milan, Italy, later in April.
-So I checked my calendar and booked flights the following minute.
+About five weeks ago, a friend told me that he'll be attending a slackline meeting in Milan, Italy, later in April.
+I checked my calendar to find that I've time on those dates, and looked up flights.
+They were dirt cheap, so I made booking the following minute.
 It looked brilliant: meeting my friends, making new ones, and walking on tightropes in lovely Italy.
 However, just a day after this, I was walking across about 45m (145ft) long slackline in a park, and a few hours of fun later, something went wrong, and I fell in a fashion that broke my knee.

 Right.
 But it wouldn't be me to let some injury to take away all the fun from me.
 I didn't cancel the booking, and about a month later, I was on my way to the airport.
-I arrived in time, and because of my knee, they put me in the priority security lane.
-Sure, it took some 15 minutes before they were done checking whether my knee brace contains a machine gun or not, but I didn't have to wait in any queue, which counts!
+I arrived in time, and because of the broken knee, they put me in the priority security lane.
+Sure, it took some 15 minutes before they finished checking whether my knee brace contains a machine gun or not, but I didn't have to stand in any queue, which counts!

 Milan is just south of Alps, and since the sky was clear, I had some sweet views on my way.

 Coming from London, a city just 35m (115ft) above the sea level, one can easily forget that it's still skiing season at some places.

 When I landed at Bergamo airport, I met with my friends from Czechia, and together we entered Milan.

 Once in the city, we went to see the slackline meeting organizer, who greeted us with a tasty supper and was kind to let us stay at his place.
 What a nice guy!
 It was already evening when we got into Milan, so the only other thing we did was a trip to a supermarket.
 It had a tremendous selection of pasta, cheese, bread, and wine.
 Basically, that was all we needed for the next few days.